Is It Normal to Have Bumps on My Tongue? (Home Treatments)

 These are some of the other most common causes of bumps on the tongue:

 Trauma or injury to the tongue can cause it to appear bumpy.
 This can happen if you bite your tongue or burn it with hot liquid or food.
-Most of these injuries are not serious, and the swelling will go down in a few days.

 Often referred to as a cold sore or a fever blister, oral herpes can cause sores on the outside of the mouth and sometimes on the tongue.
 This is caused by the herpes simplex virus type 1 (HSV-1).